alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 <br>
 </div>

-With BREAKFAST on the right, we should try to find LUNCH or DINNER, and with BRICKS on right we should try to find STRAW or STICKS on the left.
+With BREAKFAST on the left, we should try to find LUNCH or DINNER, and with BRICKS on the right, we should try to find STRAW or STICKS.
+At this point, we can provisionally pair those target words to cryptics by just looking for a definition that matches **(cheese)**.
+In the real solve, we did do the wordplay, but only after we knew what word we wanted it to resolve to.

 <div class="shaded" markdown="1">
 <div style="width:100%"><div style="float:left;width:50%;padding-right:15px"><p>